machanism-org/machai/genai-client/src/site/markdown/index.md

 This project provides the central provider contract and supporting infrastructure for GenAI integrations in MachAI.

-- `Genai` defines the common lifecycle and operations for initialization, instructions, prompts, file references, request execution, embeddings, tool registration, working-directory propagation, cleanup, and usage reporting.
+- `Genai` defines the common lifecycle and operations for initialization, instructions, prompts, request execution, embeddings, tool registration, working-directory propagation, cleanup, and usage reporting.
+- `GenaiAdapter` is a delegating `Genai` implementation that forwards all calls to an underlying provider, enabling decoration with cross-cutting concerns such as logging, metrics, retries, or request shaping.
 - `GenaiProviderManager` resolves providers from identifiers such as `OpenAI:gpt-4.1`, initializes them from a `Configurator`, and aggregates token usage.
-- `OpenAIProvider` is the production-ready OpenAI-compatible implementation, including prompt execution through the OpenAI Responses API, iterative tool calling, embeddings, request logging, and usage mapping.
+- `OpenAIProvider` is the production-ready OpenAI-compatible implementation, including prompt execution through the OpenAI Responses API, iterative tool calling, embeddings, request logging, optional web search and MCP server tools, and usage mapping.
+- `ClaudeProvider` is the Anthropic-backed implementation built on top of the Anthropic Java SDK, supporting prompts, tool calling, and usage tracking.
-- `CodeMieProvider` authenticates against EPAM CodeMie and delegates execution to an OpenAI-compatible downstream provider configured for the CodeMie Code Assistant API.
+- `CodeMieProvider` authenticates against EPAM CodeMie and delegates execution to a downstream provider (`OpenAIProvider` for `gpt-*`/`gemini-*` models or `ClaudeProvider` for `claude-*` models) configured for the CodeMie Code Assistant API.
 - `NoneProvider` supports disabled, offline, and test scenarios without invoking external AI services.

 This abstraction lets applications keep a stable integration layer while changing models, providers, or runtime environments.